khamonsol/ratelimiter/README.md

 ####
 Notes

 burst is the queue size, if we exceed that we will start getting 429's from the throttle endpoint.
 This will need to be tuned.
 Unfortunatly, delay=0 is invalid config, so when the queue goes empty, two requests to go back to back without a delay.
 Hopefully this will fall within burst limits of the upstream host, if not it should be possible to keep the queue primed through other means or lua script.

+This is a POC.
+Nginx does not provide a means to sync ratelimits across multiple instances without paying for a commerical lisence.This there is no way to make this HA.
+Hopefully our big fancy edge load balancer can provide similar functionality with HA capability.
+Alternatively we can look at HAproxy since HA is right in the name.